 Around 25,000 Armenian Christians live in Jolfa and there are other churches in the district.
 Also worth seeing is the Bethlehem church, which has been decorated a little more reservedly and therefore looks more harmonious than the Vank cathedral.

 The Khaju Bridge (Pol-e Khaju) is the most beautiful bridge in Isfahan.
 It leads south, to the commercial metropolis of Shiras.
 It was very important to the safari rulers to demonstrate their power and size to the foreign visitor as soon as they entered the city.
 The bridge over Zayandeh Rud was built in 1650.
-The Khaju Bridge has a middle street for commercial traffic and covered arcades for pedestrians on the sides.
+The Khaju Bridge has a middle lane for commercial traffic and covered arcades for pedestrians on the sides.
 In the middle there is a tower with decorative arches.
 The structure also served as a dam to build up a water reserve for the city.
-The river usually dries up in the summer and then no longer carries water.
+The river usually dries up in the summer.
 In the evening the Khaju Bridge is illuminated and is a popular meeting place for young and old.
 The bridge is a popular photo motif of Isfahan at night.
-G